dangalpha78/DSA-Assignment1---Semester-232/README.md

 In summary, the tool will learn from X_train and y_train, then make predictions on X_test.
 The prediction results will be compared with y_test to assess the accuracy of the predictions.
 Students can refer to sample test cases to see the training and prediction process in action.

 #

+# HOW TO RUN
+1. Open main.cpp: Locate and open main.cpp in your editor.

+2. Run tc7(): Ensure tc7() is called within main.cpp.

+3. Compile: Use g++ to compile the project: g++ -o main main.cpp kNN.cpp -I . -std=c++11

+4. Execute: Run the compiled program:
+./main

+5. Output: The program executes tc7(), loading mnist.csv, performing kNN classification, and printing the accuracy.

+Ensure g++ is installed and mnist.csv is accessible in the same directory or specified path.